patrickalin/bloomsky-api-go/README.md

 If you want, I have a [runtime client](https://github.com/patrickalin/bloomsky-client-go) which uses this API.

+In other case, execute :

+    go get github.com/patrickalin/bloomsky-api-go

 ## License

 The code is licensed under the permissive Apache v2.0 licence.
 This means you can do what you like with the software, as long as you include the required notices.
 [Read this](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for a summary.